Michael Coren: Religious views

 After this incident, Coren said that he didn't consider himself a Catholic anymore.
 He said, "My wife is Catholic and the children will be raised Catholic, but that's it.
 It's just not there for me."
 Daniel Richler observed that Coren loves scandal, but hates having it come his way.
 In one of his columns for the satirical humour magazine Frank, Michael Coren depicted Mother Teresa getting drunk in a bar.

 In early 2004, he embraced Catholicism again.
 He cites Thomas More, C. S. Lewis, Ronald Knox and his godfather Lord Longford as spiritual influences, and remains connected to the ecumenical scene in Canada and beyond.

 In 2014, Michael Coren once again left the Catholic Church and began worshipping with the Anglican Church of Canada, being formally received into the communion the next year.
 In an interview with the National Post on 1 May 2015, he cited the Catholic Church's teachings on homosexuality and contraception as some of the reasons for his conversion to Anglicanism.

 In contrast to his previous views, Coren now identifies as a Christian socialist.
 Coren supports infant circumcision, which he calls a "tradition [Jews and Muslims] consider holy and essential, based not in abuse and cruelty, but in concern and love for their child", and has said that its opponents are "irreligious zealots".

 Coren is a priest of the Anglican Diocese of Niagara.
 He was ordained deacon in October 2019, and ordained priest in September 2021.
 He serves as assistant curate of the parish of St Christopher, Burlington.

+Personal life

+Coren is a cousin of author and journalist Alan Coren, and is thus related to Alan's children Victoria Coren Mitchell and Giles Coren.

+Coren married his wife, Bernadette, in 1987.
+They have four children.